-Rod Spokes worked 22 years with R/C, first as a Production Manager in the soft drinks department and then as an Industrial Relations Manager, Operations Manager and finally Chief Executive in the South Africa division.
+Rod worked 22 years with Reckitt and Colman, first as a Production Manager in the soft drinks department and then as an Industrial Relations Manager, Operations Manager and finally Chief Executive in the South Africa division.
 He has a great interest in Colman history.

 I started my working life in 1959 when I went to University to do a sandwich course in Industrial Chemistry.
 I went to London and I did 6 months in industry and 6 months at University for 4 years.
 I worked two 6 month periods with Beecham’s as a chemist, and I did two 6 month periods with Tate and Lyle as a chemical engineer and then, having got married, I got a job with Rowntree’s in York, the confectionery business, and spent 4 years with them up to 1969, working both in London at the plant there, and in York, largely on the production side.
 I’d given up straight chemistry or chemical engineering by now, I got fed up with it, and settled into production management.

 I moved in May ’69 to Colman’s in Norwich, and the job I was offered was that of Production Manager of the soft drinks department.
 The business, like most manufacturing businesses, was divided up into departments.
 Of course Colman’s is always seen as a mustard business, since that’s the iconic brand that created the business and is much used.
 The largest part of the business was, in fact, Robinson’s soft drinks, which was about 60% of the turnover business even then and grew even more later on.